 I consider open editions as my bread and butter.

-I sell limited edition prints to customers who wish to buy something special.
+I sell limited edition prints to customers who wish to buy something special at a higher price point.
 Some customers really don’t want to be seen as spending less on something even if the quality is the same.

 There are others who just like the feeling that they have something more exclusive.
 A piece of art that their friends will not have.